Student Organizations: Membership and Leadership Eligibility

 Policy regulating membership and leadership positions within student organizations.

-"Student Organization" is defined by the university as any organization whose membership and leadership is comprised solely of students, with advisement from a member of the university's faculty, administration or staff.
-All groups recognized by the Office of Student Involvement and Leadership are defined as student organizations.
+"Student Organization" is defined by the university as any organization, whose membership and leadership, is comprised solely of students, with advisement from a member of the university's faculty, administration or staff.
+All groups recognized by the Center for Student Engagement and Club Sport Teams recognized by Athletics and Recreation are defined as Established Student Organizations (ESO).

-In order to be a member of a recognized student organization at BSU a student must meet each of the following requirements which will be monitored by the university:
+In order to be a member of a ESO at BSU, a student must meet each of the following requirements which will be monitored by the university:

 • currently registered student at BSU

-• enrolled on a full-time or part-time basis, and
+• enrolled on a full-time or part-time basis

-• Recorded on the organization’s roster on the Involvement Network as a member, and
+• recorded on the organization’s roster on the EngageBSU platform as a member

-Grade point average (GPA) information of individual members will be reviewed periodically by the Office of Student Involvement and Leadership to compile averages for student organizations and to assure that individuals meet GPA requirements stated as required for membership in the organization’s Constitution or Bylaws.
+Grade point average (GPA) and enrollment status of individual members will be reviewed periodically by the Center for Student Engagement to compile averages for student organizations and to assure that individuals meet university requirements for membership and organization requirements for membership as stated in their Governing Documents.

 Student Organization Leadership Position Requirements

-A leadership position in a recognized student club or organization at BSU includes all positions defined in the club or organization’s constitution for executive board or officer positions.
+A leadership position in a Recognized Student Organization at BSU includes all positions defined in the organization’s governing documents for executive board or officer positions.
 To be eligible to hold a leadership position, a student must meet each of the following requirements which will be monitored by the university:

-• meet the requirements for membership in a student club or organization
+• meet the requirements for membership in a student organization

-The Office of Student Involvement and Leadership may request review of judicial student conduct status from the Office Community Standards.
+The Center for Student Engagement may request review of student conduct status from the Office of Community Standards.
 This review is done to verify consistency with student organization and/or campus policies for good standing where applicable.

 Reviewed 8/2023 by Christina McCauley, Executive Director, Center for Student Engagement and Matt Miller, Director, Center for Student Engagement